pizslacker/python3-c-benchmark/README.md

 Because GCC is exceptionally good at optimizing C code, the flags you use to compile this will heavily impact the results.

-This C program uses GCC inline Python3 with `ctypes` allows the inline Python code to read the raw C memory pointer directly.
+This C program uses GCC inline `Python3` with `ctypes` allowing the inline `Python3` code to read the raw C memory pointer directly.
 It compares a standard C implementation of an array-summation function against a handwritten Python3 version, using `POSIX` high-resolution timers (`clock_gettime`) to measure the performance of both.

 `Pthread` is utilized to animate a spinning pipe indicator in one thread while running the benchmark functions in the main thread.